Detection effectiveness

 Programs that rely only on SIEM metrics often over-value alert quantity or dashboard activity.
 Programs that rely only on BAS can miss production realities and data-path issues.
 Programs focused only on engineering throughput can optimize for output volume over outcome quality.

-The strongest model links all three: engineering intent, validation evidence, and operational behavior.
+The strongest model links all three: engineering intent, validation evidence, and production behaviour.
 This linkage creates a stable basis for reporting, prioritization, and executive decision-making.

 It also prevents recurring arguments about what “good” looks like.
 With shared definitions and traceable evidence, teams can focus on improvements instead of debating disconnected metrics.

-If your effectiveness view does not move when validated checks fail or operational telemetry and pipelines break, you are not measuring reality—you are reporting declared coverage as if it were operational truth.
+SecuMap implements the DSoR category above SIEM, EDR, BAS, and CTI — without replacing them.
+If your effectiveness view does not move when validated checks fail or live telemetry breaks, you are reporting declared coverage as if it were production truth.
+The canonical definition lives on the Detection System of Record hub.

 Frequently asked questions

-Report trendlines for validated effectiveness, drifted controls, correction velocity, and threat-priority coverage confidence.
-Avoid single vanity percentages with no confidence context.
+Trendlines for validated effectiveness, drifted controls, correction velocity, and confidence on priority threats — not single vanity percentages.